 That old tent looking a little rough?
 Have you been checking out new tents and have a bit of sticker shock?
 You’re not alone, a good tent shouldn’t be tossed away because of a single rip or even worse, a leak.
-Say hello, to your new best friend, a Tent Repair Kit.
-You can easily repair your own tent and save that cash for some other gear you have been eyeballing.
+Say hello, to your new best friend, a DIY Tent Repair Kit.
+So you can easily repair your own tent and save cash for some other gear you have been eyeballing.

 How did I get so motivated about a tent repair kit?
 A leaky tent and a thin wallet, that’s how.
 Walk with me….